OctopusDeploy/blog/blog/2022-01/deploying-java-app-docker-google-azure/index.md

 ## Create Azure Kubernetes Cluster

-Now you switch to Microsoft Azure to host your Kubernetes cluster.
+Next, switch to Microsoft Azure to host your Kubernetes cluster.
 Octopus Deploy is cloud-agnostic, so it can work with deployments that span multiple cloud providers.

 1. Create a new Kubernetes cluster by going to your resource group and creating a Kubernetes service.
 1. Give the cluster a name and accept all default options.